webdriverio-community/node-geckodriver/README.md

 npx geckodriver --port=4444
 ```

-By default, this package downloads Geckodriver when used for the first time through the CLI or the programmatical interface.
+By default, this package downloads Geckodriver when used for the first time through the CLI or the programmatic interface.
 If you like to download it as part of the NPM install process, set the `GECKODRIVER_AUTO_INSTALL` environment flag, e.g.:

 ```sh
 GECKODRIVER_AUTO_INSTALL=1 npm i
 ```

 To get a list of available CLI options run `npx geckodriver --help`.
-By default this package downloads the latest version of the driver.
+By default, this package downloads the latest version of the driver.
 If you prefer to have it install a custom Geckodriver version you can define the environment variable `GECKODRIVER_VERSION` when running in CLI, e.g.:

 ```sh
 $ npm i geckodriver